 Our doctors are trained in working with young, immature and sometimes frightened children and those children with special needs.
-At NOVA Children’s Dentistry, we provide pediatric sedation dentistry in Ashburn & South Riding.
-We do not sedate every child that comes to our office.
+At NOVA Children’s Dentistry, we provide nitrous oxide adminstration in Ashburn & South Riding.
+We do not recommend sedation for every child that comes to our office.
 Our goal is to treat children in the safest and least invasive way possible.
-Whether or not we use oral sedation for your child will depend on the doctor’s recommendation, your child’s condition and anxiety level, and the parent’s input.
+Whether or not we recommend oral or general sedation for your child will depend on the doctor’s recommendation, your child’s condition and anxiety level, and the parent’s input.

 Some children are given nitrous oxide/oxygen, or “laughing gas” in order to relax them for dental treatment.
 Nitrous oxide/oxygen is a blend of two gasses, nitrous oxide, and oxygen.
 Nitrous oxide/oxygen is given through a small breathing mask which is placed over the child’s nose, allowing them to relax but without putting them to sleep.
 The American Academy of Pediatric Dentistry recognizes this technique as a very safe, effective technique to use for treating children’s dental needs.
 The gas is mild, easily taken, then with normal breathing, it is quickly eliminated from the body.
 It is non-addictive.
 While inhaling nitrous oxide/oxygen, your child remains fully conscious and keeps all natural reflexes.